protontypes/open-sustainable-technology/README.md

 - [Real-Impact-Tracker-Methodology](https://github.com/realimpat/Real-Impact-Tracker-Methodology/) - A methodology to assess the Real Impact of funds on social and environmental issues.
 - [MimiFUND.jl](https://github.com/fund-model/MimiFUND.jl) - Used to perform cost-benefit and cost-effectiveness analyses of greenhouse gas emission reduction policies.
 - [Asset-level Transition Risk in the Global Coal, Oil, and Gas Supply Chains](https://github.com/Lkruitwagen/global-fossil-fuel-supply-chain) - The global fossil fuel supply chain, mapped at the asset-level.
+- [open-climate-investing](https://github.com/opentaps/open-climate-investing) - Application and data for analyzing and structuring portfolios for climate investing.

 ## Miscellaneous